SCOPE OF DATA PROTECTION LAWS RELEVANT TO CROSS-BORDER INVESTIGATIONS

 1. What laws and regulations in your jurisdiction regulate the collection and processing of personal data?
 Are there any aspects of those laws that have specific relevance to cross-border investigations?

 Unlike Europe, the United States does not have a generally applicable and comprehensive privacy regime.
-Instead, there are range of laws that may or may not apply to a company’s activities depending on the types of personal information involved, who the data pertains to, the industry involved and a company’s size.
+Instead, there are range of laws that may or may not apply to a company’s activities depending on the types of personal information involved, who the data pertains to, the industry involved and the company’s size.
 Some privacy provisions are found in laws that are not fundamentally about privacy, such as autonomous car testing regulations or anti-discrimination laws.
-Moreover, while California was in the lead in enacting state privacy laws, additional states, including Virginia and Colorado, have recently passed comprehensive privacy statutes that go into effect in 2023.
+Moreover, while California was in the lead in enacting state privacy laws, additional states, including Virginia, Colorado, Utah and Connecticut have recently passed comprehensive privacy statutes that go into effect in 2023.
 Prognosticators expect additional states will follow suit.

 Nonetheless, as of the time of writing, three US privacy laws tend to more regularly arise for lawyers involved in investigations.
 This chapter will focus on these three.